Monocercomonas: Etymology

 Mono: single, kerko: tail (one trailing flagella) monas from monad.

-History of knowledge
+History

 The first description of this genus was made by Grassi in 1979.
 Monocercomonas sp. was initially found in snake guts.
-The taxa was independently discovered by Kofois and Swezy in 1915, and named Eutrichomastix.
+The taxa was independently discovered by Kofoid and Swezy in 1915, and named Eutrichomastix.
 Monocercomonas is discovered in beetle guts in 1966, and later found in other invertebrate species.

 Habitat

-Monocercomonas has been identified in Japan, Southern California and South Africa, as well as in the Pacific ocean, west of Chile with a DNA sample from the Tara Ocean mission.
+Monocercomonas has been identified in Japan, Southern California and South Africa, as well as in the Pacific Ocean, west of Chile with a DNA sample from the Tara Ocean mission.